Themes in Steamy East and related fiction

 1975 Asian American Writers Conference

 Hisaye Yamamoto was a panelist at the First Asian American Writers Confernce held in Oakland in 1975.
 The conference was organized by Combined Asian American Resource Project (CARP), which was founded in 1974 by Frank Chin, Jeffery Paul Chan, Lawson Fusao Inada, and Shawn Wong, all writers active in the San Francisco Bay Area at the time, to publish Aiiieeeee!
 An Anthology of Asian-American Writers that year.
 The conference was held the following year at the Oakland Colosseum near Lake Merritt.
 The conference ran for 3 days, and I attended its events while living in Berkeley, where I was packing in preparation for moving to Japan in July.
-Evening events including a performance of Frank Chin's The Chickencoop Chinaman, first staged in New York in 1972.
+Evening events included a performance of Frank Chin's The Chickencoop Chinaman, first staged in New York in 1972.

 The first Asian American Writers Conference was held at The Oakland Museum in Oakland, California, from 24-29 March 1975.
 A number of academic reports have said it was held in San Francisco in 1975 or in Seattle in 1976.
 The Seattle conference, though, was called the Pacific Northwest Asian American Writers Conference.
 It was held at the University of Washingon from 29 June to 2 July 1976.
-And the 1976 conference was clearly inspired by the 1975 Oakland conference.
+But the 1976 conference was clearly inspired by the 1975 Oakland conference.

-I attended all the general lectures, readings, and panel discussions at the conference, and once evening during the conference I saw a performance of Frank Chin's Chickencoop Chinaman at the museum's James Moore Theater.
+I attended all the general lectures, readings, and panel discussions at the conference, and one evening during the conference I saw a performance of Frank Chin's Chickencoop Chinaman at the museum's James Moore Theater.

 At one of the day sessions I raised my hand and asked what I thought was a vital question.
 One of the panelists was defending the work of American-born Asian American writers who dwell on their own experiences growing up Americans of Asian ancestry.
 Someone in the audience argued that Asian American writers should endeavor to nurture awareness of ancestral country heritage, else such awareness to the descendants of immigrants.
 It came down differences in the vantage point of what I would call "Asian Americanist" writers like Frank Chin (b1940), who was born in Berkeley and raised in Placerville and Oakland, California, and other principal conference organizers, and "Asianist" writers like Jade Snow Wong (1922-2006), who was born and raised in San Francisco.
 I asked whether the cross of a pear and apple should taste like a pear or an apple, and wondered if it was appropriate to treat people like fruit.
 My point was that, if I were to pick up a novel by a writer with a Chinese-esque name, and it didn't concern life in China, or the life of a Chinese immigrant who waxed nostalgic about things Chinese, would I have a right to feel disappointed and get my money back?